DevLoock/devloock/README.md

 ## Certified Android Developer

-As a Certified Android Developer with closed to 3 years' experience and my background in logistics complements my Android Development skills.
+As a Certified Android Developer with close to 3 years' experience and my background in logistics complements my Android Development skills.
 I craft innovative apps for today's users, blending technical know-how with strong communication skills to deliver standout solutions.

 - 🌍  Based in Germany
 - ✉️  You can contact me at [dev@warutloock.com](mailto:dev@warutloock.com)